-SB 25 is a "limited hands free bill" that applies to the most inexperienced drivers and areas with vulnerable bystanders at risk.
-The bill would prohibit the handheld use of a cell phone for drivers under the age of 18 when they are on Kansas roads, plus all drivers who drive through a work construction zone or a school zone during designated hours.
-SB 25 does not ban the use of cell phones or other technology to be used in the vehicle.
+HB 2499 is a "limited hands free bill" that applies to the most inexperienced drivers and areas with vulnerable bystanders at risk.
+The bill would prohibit the handheld use of a cell phone for drivers under the age of 18 when they are on Kansas roads, plus all drivers who drive through a work construction zone when workers are present and a school zone during designated hours.
+HB 2499 does not ban the use of cell phones or other technology to be used in the vehicle.

 To ensure clarity for the situations when this bill would pertain to all drivers, this would only apply in two scenarios.
-The first scenario is work construction zones, which are marked on roads when drivers enter or exit the zones with orange signs.
-Work construction zones generally see hazardous conditions, including temporary re-routing of driving lanes, uneven lanes, concrete barriers, nearby machinery and most importantly, workers by the side of the road.
+The first scenario is work construction zones when workers are present.
+Work construction zones are marked on roads when drivers enter or exit the zones with orange signs.
+Work construction zones generally see hazardous conditions, including temporary rerouting of driving lanes, uneven lanes, concrete barriers, nearby machinery and most importantly, workers by the side of the road.
 The second scenario is a school zone during designated hours.
 This would only apply during posted designated hours, which often are accompanied by flashing lights.
 Such designated hours are usually when students are expected to arrive or leave school.
 This would not apply to college campuses or early childhood education, only K through 12 schools.